Extreme Job — Director & Cast: The People Behind Korea's Funniest Movie

 |---|---|---|---|

-| 광해, 왕이 된 남자 (Masquerade) | 2012 | Movie | Supporting — 12.3M tickets |
+| 광해, 왕이 된 남자 (Masquerade) | 2012 | Movie | 12.3M tickets |

 | 7번방의 선물 (Miracle in Cell No. 7) | 2013 | Movie | Lead — 12.8M tickets |

-| 명량 (Roaring Currents) | 2014 | Movie | Supporting — 17.6M tickets (#1 all-time) |
+| 명량 (Roaring Currents) | 2014 | Movie | 17.6M tickets — Korea’s all-time #1 |

-| 킹덤 (Kingdom) | 2019 | Netflix Drama | Main Villain — global hit |
+| 킹덤 (Kingdom) | 2019 | Netflix Drama | Main villain — global hit |

 | 극한직업 (Extreme Job) | 2019 | Movie | Lead — 16.3M tickets |

-| 무빙 (Moving) | 2023 | Disney+ Drama | Lead — international hit |
+| 무빙 (Moving) | 2023 | Disney+ Drama | Lead — international breakout |

 👩 Lee Ha-nee (이하늬) — Detective Jang